Evan O'Dorney: Education and competitions

 In 2010, he won $10,000 (half for himself and half for the Berkeley Mathematics Circle) in a national "Who Wants to Be a Mathematician" contest, held at that year's Joint Mathematics Meetings in San Francisco.
-In 2011, he won the Intel Science Talent Search for a project entitled "continued fraction convergents and linear fractional transformations".
+In 2011, he won the top prize in the Intel Science Talent Search for a project entitled "continued fraction convergents and linear fractional transformations".